danbev/learning-ai/notes/llama-kv-cache.md

 $25 = std::map with 1 element = {[0x555555978400 <ggml_backend_cpu_buffer_type>] = 32}
 ```
 Next for each of the entries in the `buft_layer_count` map we create a context
-for each buffer type, and in this case there is only one element, which has and
+for each buffer type, and in this case there is only one element, which has a
 count of 32:
 ```c++
     // create a context for each buffer type